-^bCSCE Department, University of Arkansas
+^bCSCE Department, University of Arkansas, Fayetteville, AR 72701

-^cECE Department, University of Houston
+^cECE Department, University of Houston, Houston, TX 77204

-^dINRIA, Sophia Antipolis-Mediterranean Centre
+^dINRIA, Sophia Antipolis-Mediterranean Centre, France

-^{}Corresponding author.
+^{}Corresponding authors.

-one of the state-of-the-art frameworks in artificial intelligence.
+ogy Review as one of 10 Breakthrough Technologies1 in 2013 and 2017, respectively.
+The combination of these two powerful technologies currently constitutes one of the state-of-the-art frameworks in artificial intelligence.

 Recent years have witnessed rapid progress in DRL, resulting in significant performance improvement in many areas, including games Mnih et al. (2013), robotics Finn et al. (2016a), natural language processing Luketina et al. (2019), and computer vision Bernstein and Burnaev (2018).
 Unlike supervised learning, DRL framework can deal with sequential decisions, and learn with highly delayed supervised information (e.g., success or failure of the decision is available only after multiple time steps).
+Since the DRL agent's decisions affect the world state, one cannot propagate the gradient from the reward to past actions without explicitly modeling the joint distribution between decisions and the world state.
+Traditional supervised learning lacks this explicit modeling, thus, is not effective in learning with sequential actions and delayed rewards.
 DRL can also deal with non-differentiable metrics.
 For example, one can use DRL to search for an optimal deep network architecture Zoph and Le (2016) or parameter settings to maximize the classification accuracy, which is clearly non-differentiable with respect to the number of layers or the choice of non-linear rectifier functions.
-Another use of DRL is in finding efficient search sequence for speeding up detection, or optimal transformation sequence for improving registration accuracy.
+However, DRL is not the only viable approach for network architecture search (NAS).
+In Liu et al. (2018), network architecture is sought using supervised learning.
+Another use of DRL is in finding efficient search sequence for speeding up detection Ghesu et al. (2017) or optimal transformation sequence for improving registration accuracy.
 DRL can also mitigate the issue of high memory consumption in processing high-dimensional medical images.
 For example, a DRL-based object detection can focus on a small image region at a time, which incurs a lower memory footprint, then decide next regions to process.

 Despite its successes, application of this DRL technology to medical imaging remains to be fully explored Zhou et al. (2020).
 This is partly due to the lack of a systematic understanding of the DRL's strengths or weaknesses when applying to medical data.
 To this end, we organized a MICCAI 2018 tutorial 2, with its goal of bridging the gap by providing a comprehensive introduction to deep reinforcement learning methods in terms of theories, practice, and future directions.
 The tutorial contained multiple presentations from active researchers in DRL, covering state-of-the-art and explaining in-depth how DRL was applied in a selected set of topics such as neural architecture search Zoph and Le (2016), detection Ghesu et al. (2016), segmentation Sahba et al. (2006), and controlling of surgical robots Liu and Jiang (2018).
 This tutorial forms the basis of the paper.
-However, in this paper we go much beyond the tutorial and expand it with many state-of-the-art contents.
+However, in this paper we go much beyond the tutorial and expand it with many state-ofthe-art contents.

 Our goal is to provide our readers good knowledge about of the principle of DRL and a thorough coverage of the latest examples of how DRL is used for solving medical imaging tasks.
-We structure the rest of paper as follows: (i) introduction to deep reinforcement learning with its generation framework and latest learning strategies; (ii) how to use DRL for solving medical image analysis tasks, which is the main part that covers the literature review; (iii) fundamental challenges and future potential of DRL in medical domains.
+We structure the rest of paper as follows: (i) introduction to deep reinforcement learning with its generation framework and latest learning strategies; (ii) how to use DRL for solving medical image analysis tasks, which is the main part that covers the literature review; (iii) fundamental challenges and future potential of DRL in medical domains; and (iv) conclusions.